 Member Dues

-Membership dues are at the discretion of each club sport.
+Membership dues are at the discretion of each sports club.
 It is not mandatory to assess dues, but it does demonstrate interest and commitment to the program.
 Dues are used to supplement the club’s budget.

 It is recommended that all dues be deposited in the club’s restricted account with the College.
-All checks must be made payable to “Lafayette College” with the club sport name in the memo line.
+All checks must be made payable to “Lafayette College” with the sports club name in the memo line.
 Checks should be taken to the Student Activities Office in Farinon Center.
 The Office Assistant will assist with the proper paperwork and have you take the money and form over to the controller’s office to be credited to your account.

-Requiring membership dues and participation in fundraising events are viewed favorably by Student Government when determining club sport budget allocations.
+Requiring membership dues and participation in fundraising events are viewed favorably by Student Government when determining sports club budget allocations.

 Fundraising

 Fundraising is permitted and strongly encouraged to ease your financial burdens.
 All fundraising activities MUST have prior approval from the Coordinator of Sports Clubs.
-It is recommended that you complete the Event Registration Form (see Appendix C) a minimum of four weeks prior to the fund raising event and submit it electronically to the Director of Recreation Services for approval.
+It is recommended that you complete the Event Registration Form (see Appendix D) a minimum of four weeks prior to the fund raising event and submit it electronically to the Assistant Director of Recreation Services for approval.
 Approvals are generally completed in two business days.
 Activities that have not been approved will not be the responsibility of the College.
 All proceeds generated from fundraising activities must be deposited in the club’s account as described above.

 Fundraising activities may include:

 Phone-a-thon.
-The phone-a-thon is an excellent way to contact Lafayette College Alumni who participated in your club sport and encourage them to continue their support to the College with a gift to your organization.
+The phone-a-thon is an excellent way to contact Lafayette College Alumni who participated in your sports club and encourage them to continue their support to the College with a gift to your organization.

 Rent-A-Person.
 All participating team members must be over 18 years of age.
 Both team members and customers must sign an informed consent.
 If a College Department uses this service, the payment must be done as a transfer of charges, not through student payroll.

 Newsletter to Alums.
 Contacting and communicating with your alums is encouraged; however, all correspondence must be pre-approved and mailed via the College Development Office.
-Direct mailings (newsletters, solicitations, thank you notes and group e-mails) are NOT permitted without prior approval..
+Direct mailings (newsletters, solicitations, thank you notes and group e-mails) are NOT permitted without prior approval.

 Special Events: Letters for special event mailings must be submitted at least three weeks in advance with anticipation for the mailing to occur two weeks prior to the event date.
+If using email communication, the email template must be approved by the Assistant Director of Recreation Services.
 Examples of these things might be alumni games, end of year banquets, golf outings, etc.

 Sale of Merchandise.
 Sale of cookie dough, rain suits, pizza, baseball caps, etc. is available for all clubs.
-We recommend that you make an appointment with the Sports Clubs Coordinator after researching ideas on Google under “fund raisers” where thousands of ideas and programs are presented.
+We recommend that you make an appointment with the Assistant Director after researching ideas on Google under “fund raisers” where thousands of ideas and programs are presented.
 If the clothing will have artwork or lettering this must also be approved by the Department of Recreation Services prior to the ordering!

 Once the form has been completed it will need to be notarized in the Student Involvement Office.